 Hillel has served as Rehearsal Director of Batsheva - the young Ensemble from 2005 until 2016.
 From Season 2016-2017, Hillel is the new Artistic Director of "Batsheva Hosts" series, and manages Batsheva's educational activities for outstanding young dancers.
 In 2010 he received the Yair Shapira Award for the advancement of dance in Israel.
 In 2015 was appionted by the Minustry of Culture as Co-Artistic Director of the Curtain Up Festival, and was awarded the prestigious Landau Prize for the Arts.

-In 2018-19 season we will host Project 48 "Dance Blind Dating" under Dana Ruttenberg's artistic direction, "Framed" by Danielle Agami, Room Dance Festival 2018 - Opening Event - Vexations.
+In 2019-20 season we hosted Project 48 "Dance Blind Dating" under Dana Ruttenberg's artistic direction and "Brecht" by Bret Easterling.